Romiik/Voice-Recognition-Calculator/README.md

 (SpeechRecognition , Pyaudio , Pillow , pyttsx3 .....).

-The program recognizes arithmetic commands like addion , subtraction , divison , multiplication , raise to the power .
+The program recognizes arithmetic commands like addition , subtraction , divison , multiplication , raise to the power .

 If the project was worth getting to know , please rate the program .